-Backgrounding allows for livestock to become acclimatised before entering feedlots or finishing systems.
+Backgrounding allows livestock to become acclimatised before entering feedlots or finishing systems.
 This process minimises the impact that moving can have on the livestock and can increase feed intake and decrease the risk of health issues.
-If the livestock do not feel comfortable and at ease, they will not feed efficiently.
-This risk is increased when an animal is unfamiliar with feedlot feeding methods such as feed bunks.
+If the livestock do not feel comfortable and be at ease, they will not be feed efficiently.
+This risk is increased when an animal is unfamiliar with feedlot feeding methods, such as feed bunks.
 Additionally, backgrounding can allow the livestock to build a healthy immune response to potential low level pathogens before being exposed to a larger number of animals with a greater risk of infection.
 Furthermore, backgrounding allows for vaccinations to be administered to reduce the risk of spreading contagions.

 There are a limited number of inputs to the backgrounding supply chain section.
 These generally are the livestock, the land where the graze, any feed supplements as well as any veterinary drugs that may be administered.
 Information on all of these inputs must be recorded by the producer.

 |Cattle||These are the cattle that are recived|

 |veterinary drugs||These are the vaccines and other drugs that the cattle receive||For information on veterinary drugs look at the AVPMA website|

 There are a range of measurement that related to the inputs to backgrounding.
 These include the source of the cattle (PIC and ownership), transport details, any vaccinations or other treatments that the cattle have undergone as well as the weight of the cattle.
 The general method for identifying a cattle is through the individual NLIS device attached to the cattle.
 There is likely to be a movement document such as a National Vendor Declaration and/ or way bill.

 The outputs from backgrounding are cattle that have been prepared form finishing.
 There is information about each animal that should be made available to the next link in the supply chain.
 This information is normal passed forward on movement documents such as a National Vendor Declaration.